-The Audit Committee, which has been established in accordance with Section 3(a)(58)(A) of the Exchange Act, currently consists of directors Charles J. Robel (Chairman), J. Hallam Dawson and Crawford W. Beveridge, each of whom is "independent" as such term is defined for audit committee members by the listing standards of The NASDAQ Stock Market.
-The Board of Directors has determined that Messrs.
-Robel and Dawson are each an "audit committee financial expert" as defined in the rules of the SEC.
+The Audit Committee, which has been established in accordance with Section 3(a)(58)(A) of the Exchange Act, currently consists of directors Charles J. Robel (Chairman), J. Hallam Dawson and Lorrie M. Norrington, each of whom is "independent" as such term is defined for audit committee members by the listing standards of The NASDAQ Stock Market.
+The Board has determined that Ms. Norrington, Mr. Robel and Mr. Dawson are each an "audit committee financial expert" as defined in the rules of the SEC.

-The Audit Committee held 13 meetings during fiscal 2011.
-The Audit Committee has adopted a written charter approved by the Board of Directors, which is available on the Company's website at www.autodesk.com under "Investors-Corporate Governance."
+The Audit Committee held 14 meetings during fiscal 2012.
+The Audit Committee has adopted a written charter approved by the Board, which is available on the Company's website at www.autodesk.com under "Investors-Corporate Governance."